-In Science we have been investigating electricity and have made several circuits to test the effect of various components.
+In Science, we have been investigating electricity and have conducted simple and more complex circuits to observe the effects of various components.